If you plan to travel by bus or train in Vietnam, some things will be a bit different to what you may be used to if you’re from a Western country.

-Vietnam has a great bus network and the Reunification Express railway running from Hanoi to Saigon also lets you easily cover a lot of miles.
+That said, Vietnam has a great bus network and the Reunification Express railway that runs from Hanoi to Saigon lets you easily cover a lot of distance.

 How to book buses in Vietnam

-Bus and minivan services in Vietnam are run by hundreds of different companies.
-This means timetables are not always complete and not every bus can be booked online, though more and more bus connections you now can.
+Firstly, it’s useful to understand that bus and minivan services in Vietnam are run by hundreds of different companies.
+Since there isn’t just one centralized ticketing system (or one company servicing most routes), you’ll find that timetables are not always complete and not every bus can be booked online.

-You can usually book transportation easily via your hotel or hostel reception (who can make a call for you) or at any of the small ticket agents that you’ll inevitably find in any place that any tourists go.
+Another common way is to book transportation via your hotel or hostel reception or at any of the small ticket agents that you’ll inevitably find anywhere that tourists go.

 How to book trains in Vietnam

-The trains in Vietnam do have a central booking system these days, making it very easy to book them.
-In fact, you can now only book trains online.
+The trains in Vietnam do have a central booking system these days.
+In fact, you can now book trains only online.

 Trains are slower and somewhat more expensive than buses but, if you ask me, they’re also much more comfortable.
 I’ve caught far more sleep on night trains than on any of the buses.